Step 4: Full View

 Should Engineer A issue the construction permit in deference to his superior's professionally defensible technical judgment that the fluidized boiler process meets Clean Air Act standards, or refuse to issue the permit based on his own professional assessment that it does not?

-Refuse to Issue the Permit Board's choice Decline to issue the construction permit on the grounds that Engineer A's professional assessment concludes the plans fail to meet Clean Air Act SO2 standards, formally documenting the technical basis for refusal and submitting findings to the superior, regardless of the superior's contrary technical view.
+O1 Decline to issue the construction permit on the grounds that Engineer A's professional assessment concludes the plans fail to meet Clean Air Act SO2 standards, formally documenting the technical basis for refusal and submitting findings to the superior, regardless of the superior's contrary technical view.
+Board's choice

 NSPE Code Section II.1.b requires engineers to approve only documents conforming to applicable standards: a personal, non-delegable certification obligation that cannot be transferred to supervisory authority.
 The Abrogation of Fundamental Engineering Responsibility principle establishes that yielding professional safety determinations to employment pressure constitutes the most fundamental professional failure.
 Countervailing, the Honest Disagreement Among Qualified Engineers principle recognizes that two qualified engineers may legitimately reach different conclusions from the same facts, and that neither position is inherently unethical, raising the question of whether Engineer A's refusal constitutes legitimate professional judgment or unjustified insubordination.